Patan1301/Getting-And-Cleaning-Data-Course-Project/README.md

 ##Output Files

-1. Tidy data set file: averages_data.txt
+1. Tidy data set file: tidyData.txt
 2. File that describes the variables, the data, and any transformations or work that was performed to clean up the data: CodeBook.md